zwoop/drupal/sites/all/themes/zeropoint/README.txt

 - Page icons - Choose a layout with or without page icons;
 - Menu type - Two-level Static or SuckerFish drop-down menu;
 - Menu position - Left, center or right;
+- 2 font size settings;
 - Rounded corners - Option to have rounded corners in all browsers but IE;
 - Header image rotator;
-- jQuery CSS image preload;
 - No-followed login/register links.

-Breadcrumb
-- Display Breadcrumb.

-Search results
-- Customize what should be displayed on the search results page.

-Author & date
+- No-followed social links;
+- Breadcrumb - display or not;
-- Change "Submitted by" display on all nodes, site-wide.
+- Change "Submitted by" display on all nodes, site-wide;

 Theme development settings
 - Rebuild theme registry on every page, during theme development;